pikislabis/tracking-pixels/README.md

 ## TODOs

-* Test the API.
+* Complete the testing coverage.
-* A Profile view where the user can view its API Token.
+* Manage users and roles.
 * Integrate the application with a CI/CD tool such as CircleCI for test automation.